0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/DualAttestation.md

      transactions subject to the travel rule)
  (2) information exchanged in the off-chain protocols (e.g., KYC info in the travel rule
      protocol)
- Note that this is different than <code>authentication_key</code> used in LibraAccount, which is a hash of a public key + signature scheme identifier, not a public key.
+ Note that this is different than <code>authentication_key</code> used in DiemAccount, which is a hash of a public key + signature scheme identifier, not a public key.
 Mutable.
 </dd>
 <dt>